-Development & participation
+Development & Participation

-The development of the Tempelhofer Feld was and still is primarily in the hands of the Berlin population: After the citizens of Berlin voted in a referendum for an extensive preservation of the former condition, the law for the preservation of the Tempelhofer Feld (ThFG) came into force in June 2014.
-As a result, the development and maintenance plan (EPP) for Tempelhofer Feld was drawn up in a participatory process until May 2016.
+The development of the Tempelhofer Feld lies primarily in the hands of the Berlin population: After the citizens of Berlin voted in a referendum for an extensive preservation of the former condition, the Law for the Preservation of the Tempelhofer Feld (ThFG) came into force in June 2014.
+As a result, the development and maintenance plan (EPP) for the Tempelhofer Feld was drawn up in a participatory process until May 2016.
 With the EPP, a permanent participation model for the Tempelhofer Feld was anchored for the implementation of the EPP.
-The EPP relies on the qualities of open-source models with joint process development and topic definition.
-Here, the diverse knowledge and the wealth of perspectives of the committed citizens, administration and politics are bundled and continue in a fruitful and future-oriented cooperation.
-The pillars of the participation model are the field coordination, thematic workshops and field forums, all held in public and supported by an office.
-The field coordination consists of elected representatives of civil society, the Senate Department for the Environment, Transport and Climate Protection and Grün Berlin.
+The EPP relies on open-source models with a joint process development and definition of topics.
+The manifold knowledge and the broad perspectives of the committed citizens, administration and politics are bundled in this process which is managed in a way of fruitful and future-oriented cooperation.
+The measures for the development and upgrading of individual sub-areas of the Tempelhofer Feld are jointly worked out within this participation model.

-More information on participation can be found at www.tempelhofer-feld.berlin.de.
+More information on participation can be found at www.tempelhofer-feld.berlin.de

 The EPP defined the corridors of action for the further development of the Tempelhofer Feld.
 Central points are measures to create and secure barrier-free access, the redesign and upgrade of the entrance areas and the qualified development of recreational, leisure and sports facilities in the peripheral sub-areas of the Tempelhofer Feld.

 Sub-Area Oderstrasse: More usage options, better quality of stay

 The measures in the sub-area Oderstrasse are a component of the ongoing qualification of Tempelhofer Feld as a place for leisure, recreation, exercise and nature conservation.